-While not considered bulk storage tanks, electrical transformers, circuit breakers, and other electrical devices located in the four switchyards at PGDP are listed in Appendix B (Table B.1 and Figure B.1), with the specific capacity of each of these equipment types since they are considered oil-filled operational equipment.
-The equipment is located outdoors and does not have secondary containment due to electrical hazards associated with accumulated water in switchyards.
-If required, oil is delivered to these tanks by tanker truck or via piping systems between the storage tanks and the switchyards.
-Switchyard areas, including tanker truck loading/unloading areas and piping associated with switchyard equipment, do not have secondary containment dikes.
+While not considered bulk storage tanks, electrical transformers, circuit breakers, and other electrical devices located at PGDP are listed in Appendix B (Table B.1 and Figure B.1), with the specific capacity of each of these equipment types since they are considered oil-filled operational equipment.
+The equipment is located outdoors and does not have secondary containment due to electrical hazards associated with accumulated water.
+If required, oil is delivered to these tanks by tanker truck.
+Transformer areas, including tanker truck loading/unloading areas, do not have secondary containment dikes.
 The equipment is qualified, oil-filled operational equipment, as defined in 40 CFR § 112.2; additional discussion is included in Section 2.16.

-TVA is constructing a substation on PGDP (facility designation C-538).
-PGDP inventory has been updated to reflect the containers, contents, and volumes associated with this facility, which includes two 5,054-gal capacity transformers and six 121-gal capacity metering units.
+The Tennessee Valley Authority has constructed a substation on PGDP (facility designation C-538).
+PGDP inventory has been updated to reflect the containers, contents, and volumes associated with this facility, which includes two 5,054-gal capacity transformers and six 121-gal capacity metering transformer units.
 This equipment is qualified, oil-filled operational equipment, as defined in 40 CFR § 112.2; additional discussion is included in Section 2.16.
-The transformers will be constructed with oil containment pits that drain to a 19,530-gal capacity oil containment pit.
+The C-538 transformers have oil containment pits that drain to a 19,530-gal capacity oil containment pit.
+The C-538 substation drains to KPDES Outfall 010, which is equipped with an inverted pipe dam designed to permit the passage of water, but contain floating materials such as mineral oil.
+The dam is designed to overflow only during severe rainstorms and will provide effective oil containment during moderately heavy rains.

 Hazardous Waste Management Facility Permit KY8-890-008-982 applies storage capacity restrictions to the three permitted waste storage facilities at C-733, C-746-Q, and C-752-A. All three facilities have secondary containment and are permitted to store waste oils.
 The C-733 facility is a partially enclosed facility that has a maximum container storage capacity of 38,500 gal, a secondary containment capacity of 27,900 gal, and can store all hazardous waste as listed in the permit.
 The C-746-Q facility maximum waste storage capacity is 306,240 gal, with a secondary containment capacity of 58,396 gal; C-746-Q can store all wastes listed in the permit, except for Hazardous Waste Code D001.
 No ignitable wastes can be stored at C-746-Q. The C-752-A facility has a maximum container storage capacity of 496,000 gal, with a secondary containment capacity of 408,800 gal.
-All waste streams can be stored at C-752-A, except for flammable wastes with a flash point < 100°F. Ignitable wastes may be stored at C-752-A with a flashpoint between 100°F and 140°F. The permitted storage facilities capacities are not counted as capacity because oil-filled containers stored in the permitted storage facilities are included separately in the inventory (Appendix B, Table B.1, and Figure B.1).
+All waste streams can be stored at C-752-A, except for flammable wastes with a flash point < 100°F. Ignitable wastes may be stored at C-752-A with a flashpoint between 100°F and 140°F. The permitted storage facilities are not counted as capacity because oil-filled containers stored in the permitted storage facilities are included separately in the inventory (Appendix B, Table B.1, and Figure B.1).

-The process building lube oil systems including all supply and drain tanks have been drained (Appendix B, Table B.1 and Figure B.1).
+The process building lube oil systems including all supply and drain tanks have been drained (Appendix B, Table B.1, and Figure B.1).
 All of the lube oil drain tanks are diked with secondary containment capacities identified in Table B.1.
 During operations, any oil spill would have been contained inside the dikes and inside of the process buildings.